cpacia/Subspace/Doc/README.md

 ---------------------
 * Create Email UI
 * Create Chatroom UI
 * Save email and chatroom messages to and load from disk.
-* Get the server running on bitcoinauthenticator.org and integrate SSL.
-* Hook up Tor for sending/receiving messages.